mh-malekpour/LeetCode/README.md

 ## Repository Structure

-Each solution is stored in its respective directory, named after the LeetCode problem number and title.
+Each solution is stored in the problems directory, with each problem organized into its own folder, named after the LeetCode problem number and title.
 For example:

+- `problems/1_Two_Sum/`
-- `1/`
+- `problems/2_Add_Two_Numbers/`

 ## How to Use

 To run a solution, navigate to the problem's directory and run the appropriate command for the language:

 - Python: `python main.py`
-- Go: `go run main.go`